Product OS··15 min read

 Every experience built with an Experience Designer is accessed in a standard web browser.
 No app download.
 No account creation required for basic experiences.
 No platform-specific dependencies.

-This matters enormously.
-App download rates for brand-specific apps are below 2% for most product categories.
-Customers won't install an app to register a warranty or find a spare part.
-But they will scan a QR code — especially when the code is printed on the product itself, or included in the box as a card at unboxing.
+This matters because app download rates for brand-specific applications are below 2% for most product categories.
+Customers will not install an app to register a warranty or find a spare part — but they will scan a QR code, especially when it is printed directly on the product or included as a card at unboxing.

 The Competitive Reality

-Manufacturers who build rich, context-aware product experiences outperform those who don't across every after-sales metric that matters:
+Manufacturers who build rich, context-aware product experiences outperform those who do not across every after-sales metric that matters:

 • Warranty registration rates average 8–15% through passive methods (mail-in, web form).
 They reach 60–80% when a QR code at unboxing routes directly to a frictionless registration experience.